omidsaraf/SSIS-Project/README.md

 # SSIS Project
 End to end project

-In This ETL project, the goal is to first create Dimension tables and then Fact tables.
+In this ETL project, the goal is to first create Dimension tables and then Fact tables.
 The steps involved in this process are:

 1. **Creating the Data Warehouse in SSMS**
-2. **Creating Dimension and Fact tables (structure only, no data) using T-SQL in SSMS**
+2. **Creating Dimension and Fact tables (structure) using T-SQL in SSMS**
 3. **Designing the Dimension loading process in Visual Studio:**
    - Designing the Control Flow, including Truncate Task and Data Flow Task.
    - Designing the Data Flow Task according to Attribute Types, including the data source (OLTP), SCD, and destination table.